erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 If we wish to use the proven technology of construction cranes, we need to find a way of creating counteracting forces and torques in the middle of space.
 Fortunately, spacecraft face a similar issues, having to maneuver without having land or air to push off from.
 Whilst spacecraft are usually known for their use of rocket and other propulsive devices, they also usually have means of producing torque without expending fuel.
-This feat is achieved through momentum control devices and this work will discuss the feasibility of using a specific type of these, called control moment gyroscopes, to enable construction robots for large work envelopes.
+This feat is achieved through momentum control devices and this work will discuss the feasibility of using a specific type of these, called control moment gyroscopes (CMG), to enable construction robots for large work envelopes.

-TODO: note which chapter will discuss what

 ### Alternative Approaches

-Prior to looking at momentum control devices in greater detail, this section will cover some of the alternatives for large workspace kinematics.

-A well studied approach are parallel tendon kinematics.
+A well studied approach for large workspaces are parallel tendon kinematics.
 Here, instead of a single rope positioning the end effector, multiple ropes/tendons are used.
 By spanning these tendons from different directions, it becomes possible to create stable positions and motions over large spaces.
 Such systems are commercially available for cameras in sports stadiums and researchers have proposed their use for a variety of other tasks.